Abdel Fattah el-Sisi: Arab world

 In a February 2017 article in Foreign Affairs, Oren Kessler, the Deputy Director for Research at the Foundation for Defense of Democracies, suggests that there are three reasons for Sisi's pro-Assad position: Egypt's common enemies with Syria (ISIS and the Muslim Brotherhood) as opposed to Saudi Arabia's antagonism with Iran; Egypt and Syria's shared opposition to the policies of President Erdoğan of Turkey; and Egypt's growing relations with Russia, a close ally of Syria.
 Kessler concludes that the sentiment of "revolution fatigue" amplifies Sisi's support for Assad.

 On 24 June 2022, Sisi met with Qatar's Emir Tamim bin Hamad Al Thani on his first official visit to Egypt since 2015.
 They discussed diplomatic and economic relations after Qatar and Egypt had signed investments contracts worth more than US$5 billion in March 2022.

-In February 2025, Egyptian President Abdel Fattah El-Sisi congratulated Ahmed Al-Sharaa on his appointment as the new President of Syria by armed factions.
+In February 2025, Sisi congratulated Ahmed Al-Sharaa on his appointment as the new President of Syria by armed factions.
 El-Sisi wished Al-Sharaa success in fulfilling the aspirations of the Syrian people.
 Al-Sharaa, described as an Islamist and former affiliate of Al-Qaeda, has been seeking support from Arab and Western leaders since leading a rebel offensive that ousted former Syrian President Bashar al-Assad in 2024.

+Following U.S.-Israeli strikes on Iran and subsequent Iranian retaliation against Gulf states, Sisi condemned the attacks on Arab nations and warned of the risk of regional chaos.